Welcome to

 Boulder Great Books meets year-round on first and third Thursday nights from 6PM until 8PM, via remote conferencing -- for details, contact us The group is free and open to the public.
 Newcomers are welcome anytime!

 What have we read?
 Check out all our readings from ancient history forward.
-Or browse by year:
+Or browse by recent year:

 2020 Great Books Schedule 2021 Great Books Schedule 2022 Great Books Schedule